kaelan-evennou/Base-de-donnees-Parcoursup/README.md

 # Base-de-donnees-Parcoursup
-This is a script that creates a database of the Parcoursup's results.
+This is a script that creates a simplified database of the Parcoursup's results.